Rouse Hill House: Historic Houses Trust

-In 2009-10, the construction program was almost complete on former RTA land and Rouse Hill Public School (former) adjoining re-aligned Windsor Road.
+In 2009–10, the construction program was almost complete on former RTA land and Rouse Hill Public School (former) adjoining re-aligned Windsor Road.
 The school house was conserved, repainted in Victorian colour scheme and interpreted as 19th century school; cafe, retail, education centre and outdoor auditorium (for 60); parking; security; flexible public spaces to be used as venues and landscaping works completed.
 The property's capacity and visitation rate increased, including increasing numbers of local schools (capacity now for 20,000 children a year to visit).

 Transfer of the remnant RTA lands created a new opportunity for research and interpretation.
 HHT historians Joy Hughes, Jane Kelson and curator Fergus Clunie began gathering historic maps of the region.
-Searching for the location of the original Toll House at Rouse Hill, he unearthed new evidence about the line of the old Hawkesbury Road (1794-1813) on which the pursuit and "battle of Vinegar Hill", an armed conflagration between convicts and troops, took place in 1804.
+Searching for the location of the original Toll House at Rouse Hill, he unearthed new evidence about the line of the old Hawkesbury Road (1794–1813) on which the pursuit and "battle of Vinegar Hill", an armed conflagration between convicts and troops, took place in 1804.
 Although the road has long since disappeared, it defined the boundary of the first land grant in the area, the 1000 acre "Copenhagen" given to Captain William Bligh.
-It also ran close to the surviving kilometre stretch of the old Windsor Road built by convicts in 1812-13 as the first turnpike in the colony between Sydney and the Hawkesbury.
+It also ran close to the surviving kilometre stretch of the old Windsor Road built by convicts in 1812–13 as the first turnpike in the colony between Sydney and the Hawkesbury.
 The exact location of the battle of Vinegar Hill has long been debated, but the map evidence and line of the old Hawkesbury Road indicate that it most likely took place between Second Ponds Creek and the crest of Rouse Hill, formerly known as Vinegar Hill.
 A line of very early trees at the edge of the road is believed to date back to the time of the battle.

-Rouse Hill house dating from 1813, is remarkable as one of the longest continuously occupied houses in Australia, set in the oldest surviving garden in Australia and with original outbuildings, interiors and collections intact.
-As the likely site of the battle of Vinegar Hill, it now has a new level of significance, with exciting interpretive possibilities, and this has encouraged HHT to rethink its approach to the property.
+Rouse Hill House, dating from 1813, is one of Australia's longest continuously occupied houses and is situated within what is considered Australia's oldest surviving garden.
+The property retains its original outbuildings, interiors and collections.
+Its possible association with the Battle of Vinegar Hill adds further historical significance and presents opportunities for interpretation, prompting the Historic Houses Trust (HHT) to reconsider its approach to the property.